evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 # 3. Prepare the Dataset

 Create a dataset with questions and reference answers.
-This data will be used to compare the new responses of your LLM :
+We'll later compare the new LLM responses against them:

 ```python
 data = [